142nd Field Artillery Brigade: History

-U.S. Soldiers assigned to Alpha Battery 1-142nd Field Artillery Brigade conduct artillery strike missions during Combined Resolve XV at Grafenwoehr Training Area, Germany, Feb.
-9, 2021.

 The Headquarters and Headquarters Battery of the 142nd Field Artillery Brigade carries the lineage of Company B, 2nd Infantry Regiment, Arkansas State Guard, first organized 1905-1910.
 As an infantry unit, the unit mobilized for the Mexican Expedition, but did not actually participate in operations.

 Mobilized again for World War I, the unit was reorganized as Battery B, 142nd Field Artillery, an element of the 39th Division.
 Arriving in France in September 1918, the 142nd was detached from the 39th Division to serve as corps artillery with the 64th Field Artillery Brigade, but only completed training on 8 November 1918, and did not participate in combat operations before the Armistice on 11 November.
 The unit did earn campaign participation credit, recognized by a World War I victory streamer without inscription, before returning to the United States and demobilizing 26 June 1919.

 Between the world wars, the unit was reorganized as a coast artillery unit from 1923-1931, before being reconverted to field artillery as Battery A, 142nd Field Artillery.
 Mobilized again for World War II in 1941, the 142nd Field Artillery Regiment was broken up in 1943 to form the 142nd Field Artillery Group, the 936th Field Artillery Battalion, and the 937th Field Artillery Battalion.
 Battery A, 142nd, became Battery A, 936th Field Artillery Battalion, and served in Italy from 1943-1945.
 The unit earned four campaign streamers before inactivating on 16 October 1945.

+Soldiers of the brigade conduct artillery strike missions during Combined Resolve XV at Grafenwoehr Training Area, Germany, Feb.
+9, 2021.

 Batteries A and B, 936th Field Artillery Battalion were consolidated, reorganized and redesignated as Headquarters and Headquarters Battery (HHB), 142nd Field Artillery Group in 1946 as part of the rebuilding of the Army National Guard following the war.
 As part of the Korean War mobilization, HHB, 142nd FA Group was activated on 3 September 1950 and deployed to Germany as part of V Corps Artillery.
 Stationed at Wertheim, Germany, the group controlled four battalions of artillery.
 The group was inactivated and returned to Arkansas state control on 17 December 1954.